alexdlaird/amazon-orders/docs/troubleshooting.rst

 2. Sends ``logger`` output to ``stderr``, so you'll see it on the console when using the CLI
 3. Any HTML page parsed will also be output as a file

-That last one is especially important for debugging issues.

 To enable ``debug`` mode when using the CLI, simply pass the ``--debug`` flag, it works with any
 command: